dbleu/java-library/README.md

 DblEu api = new DblEu.Builder()
         .setAPIKey("key") //Setting the API Keys
         .setId("id") //Setting the client id
-        .build(); //Build the object
+        .enableWebhookServer(true) //create webserver for webhooks, if you do not need one, replace true with false .build(); //Build the object
 ````